Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/google-tag-manager.md

 GTM server-side templates run on the server, not on the client's browser.
 They control tags with server-side code and serve tags that require access to server-side data, such as monitoring server-side events.
 These templates offer a higher level of control over tag deployment and can handle complex tag implementations

 Use GTM client-side templates to track user interactions on a website.
 Use server-side templates if you want to track sensitive customer information or complex tags that require server-side processing.

-## Install the template

-1. Open [Google Tag Manager](https://tagmanager.google.com/) and go into the target container.
-2. Click on the "Templates" tab on the left
-3. Click the "Search Gallery" button in the Tag Templates section.
-4. In the search bar, type "Amplitude" and select the Amplitude GTM Template from the list of results.
-5. Click the "Add to Workspace" button to add the template to your GTM account.

-## Create a tag

-After installing the template, you can then use that template to create a tag.

-1. In Google Tag Manager Workspace, click on the "Tags" tab on the left and then the "New" button.
-2. Select the Amplitude GTM Template from the list of available templates.
-3. In the Configuration section, enter your [Amplitude API Key](../../analytics/find-api-credentials.md).
-4. In the Triggers section, select the triggers that you want to use to fire the Amplitude tag.
-For example, you may want to fire the tag when a user visits a specific page on your website.
-5. Save your tag and publish your GTM container.

-Verify that the Amplitude tag is firing correctly by checking the Debug mode in GTM or by using the Amplitude Debugger.

-## EU residency